 In March 2017, Micronet received notice from a previous customer, (the Complainant) relating to tests performed by the Complainant which allegedly revealed a defect in the materials included in the battery integrated into a certain product of Micronet.
 The Complainant then filed a complaint ("Complaint") with the United States National Highway Traffic Safety Administration (the "Regulator").
 The Complaint referred to an old product of Micronet.
 The Complainant had similar problems with the specific product named in the Complaint, which were covered under the product's warranty.
-MICT fixed the problem, changed the battery and updated the software.
-Independent tests to examine the Complainant's issues (including addressing the issue with the battery manufacturer) did not demonstrate any significant evidence supporting the claim made by the Complainant.
-Micronet has engaged with the Regulator in discussions and as of the date hereof Micronet has not receive any demand, or other formal response from the Regulator.
-Currently, the Complainant has refused any payment from MICT, and each party reserved its claims in this matter.
+MICT resolved the problem, changed the battery and updated the software.
+Independent tests to examine the Complainant's issues (including addressing the issue with the battery manufacturer) did not demonstrate any significant evidence supporting the Claim.
+Micronet has engaged in discussion with the Regulator and as of the date hereof, Micronet has not received any demand or formal response from the Regulator.
+Currently, the Complainant has refused any payment from MICT, and each party as reserved its claims in this matter.

 In February 2020, a former employee of Micronet filed a claim against Micronet in the Israeli Labor Court for a total amount of USD \$150,000.
-He alleged that he is entitled to receive various salary payments and social benefits which were not previously paid to him.
-In response to the claim, Micronet has filed its defense.
+He alleged that he was entitled to receive various salary payments and social benefits which were not previously paid to him.
+In response to the claim, Micronet filed its defense.
 The claim is currently being litigated, and the parties are currently submitting their affidavits in connection with the claim.